LukeWinikates/homebridge-sleepme/README.md

 ### Features

 * Control multiple Sleepme devices from Apple Home - turn off your partner's device without borrowing their phone!
+* Leverage Apple Home automations to automatically adjust your Sleepme devices based on other inputs like presence, ambient temperature, and more.
+* Dedicated "high" temperature mode virtual switch.
-* Get low water level warnings in Home app
+* Get low water level warnings in Home app.

 ## Setup